Javiera-L/JavieraL.github.io/README.txt

+This is my portfolio website.
+It was made adapting the following website template, "Strongly Typed" (see below).

+#README.txt of website template

 Strongly Typed by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)